PGCE Primary and Early Years (Part-Time) – Bath Spa University Skip to main content

 How do I apply?

 Please note that applications for this course are currently closed.
-Applications for 2023 entry will open later in the year.
 Please contact admissions@bathspa.ac.uk for further information.

 If you need more guidance, please head to our how to apply webpages.